 Fruit: Flowers mature to a dark purple or reddish-brown rounded fleshy drupe, up to 6 mm in size, each containing several light brown small seeds.
 Seeds require at least 60 days of cold stratification for germination.
 They can be seeded in the fall for Spring germination.
 Root cuttings and division will give you more plants.

-Habitat: American Spikenard can over time form colonies of plants vegetatively from a rhizomatous root system, which is aromatic and has a spicy taste.
+Habitat: American Spikenard can over time form colonies of plants vegetatively from a rhizomatous root system that has a thick taproot, which is aromatic and has a spicy taste.
 The plant also re-seeds.
 It is an understory shade tolerant plant that will grow in wet to mesic woodlands, thickets, and prairies.
 Full sun is tolerated but partial sun is best.
 Soils usually should be moderately rich, but well drained.

 Names: The genus Aralia is considered to be a Latinization of the old French-Canadian name aralie.
 The species racemosa means having a flowering raceme.
 The author name for the plant classification - 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.